geokousis/NaeNae/README.md

-# NaeNae
+# Nae^2

+*it watches... naenae*

-`naenae` wraps a command, watches its live output, matches regex rules, and sends Discord webhook notifications.
+`naenae` wraps a command, watches its live output, matches regex rules and sends Discord webhook notifications.

 It is useful when you want:

 - start / finish / fail notifications
-- progress notifications from noisy CLI tools
+- progress notifications from CLI tools
 - live local output and Discord updates at the same time
 - PTY behavior by default for terminal-sensitive tools